jes-man/marpat/README.md

 }
 ```

 Notice how the schema is declared right in the constructor as member variables.
-All _public_ member variables (variables that don't start with an underscore [_]) are added to the schema.
+All _public_ member variables (variables that don't start with an underscore [\_]) are added to the schema.
 The name of the collection can be set by overriding the `static collectionName()` method, which should return the desired collection name as a string.
-If one isn't given, then Camo uses the name of the class and naively appends an 's' to the end to make it plural.
+If one isn't given, then Marpat uses the name of the class and naively appends an 's' to the end to make it plural.
 Schemas can also be defined using the `this.schema()` method.
 For example, in the `constructor()` method you could use:

 ```javascript
 this.schema({